VMware Harbor Registry

 - RESTful API: RESTful APIs for most administrative operations, easy to integrate with external systems.

-The following tables provide version and compatibility information for VMware Harbor Registry.
+The following table provides version and compatibility information for the latest release of VMware Harbor Registry.

 There are no special requirements for deploying VMware Harbor Registry.